 The analogies to institutional (university) resilience are clear.
-Alternate load paths are alternate workflow paths.
+Alternate load paths are alternate work-flow paths.
 Fuse elements are procedures that contain any organizational impact or limit that impact on other parts of the organizations.
 Response and recovery, of course, take on exactly the same meaning.

-The original paper also discussed prioritization, triage, and sequencing considerations in response and recovery.
-These, too, must be considerations in developing and implementing any institutional resilience plan.
-We are witnessing, at the time this is being written, extensive discussions around sequencing considerations as universities begin to think about partial or phased re-openings, who will be invited back to campus when, and how operations (teaching, advising, academic support, student services) can continue to support both on-campus and off-campus students.

-Finally, the original paper discussed building to as-built versus last-operating states, or something different based on (e.g.) changing demand or new information.
-Here, again, the analogy is both clear and relevant to the COVID-19 crisis.
-We are NOT simply seeking to restore normal (pre-crisis) operations of our higher educational institutions, as the external conditions will have changed dramatically.
-Business-as-usual is not the goal, but rather business in the 'new normal,' with conditions dictated by the realities of (a) living in a world with COVID-19 until such time that antibody testing and a vaccine are found and able to me manufactured and distributed in sufficient quantities to immunize and protect the world's population, and (b) living in a world in which we understand the potential response needs and the potential impacts of the next pandemic.
+Prioritization, triage, and sequencing considerations in response and recovery must be considerations in developing and implementing any institutional resilience plan.
+We are witnessing, at the time this is being written, extensive discussions around sequencing considerations as universities begin to think about partial or phased reopenings, who will be invited back to campus when, and how operations (teaching, advising, academic support, student services) can continue to support both on-campus and off-campus students.
+We are not simply seeking to restore normal (pre-crisis) operations of our higher educational institutions, as the external conditions will have changed dramatically.
+Business-as-usual is not the goal, but rather business in the "new normal," with conditions dictated by the realities of (a) living in a world with COVID-19 until such time that antibody testing and a vaccine are found and able to be manufactured and distributed in sufficient quantities to immunize and protect the world's population, and (b) living in a world in which we understand the potential response needs and the potential impacts of the next pandemic.